12 Nov 26 Workplace Design Trends and Ideas for 2026

 8. Smart Office Ecosystems

-Think lighting, temperature, and air quality that automatically adjust based on occupancy and preferences.
-Comfort meets efficiency.
+Lighting, temperature, and air quality systems can now adjust based on occupancy and employee preferences.
+Comfort and efficiency are becoming more connected.

 9. One-Stop Digital Hubs